Foreign Language Proficiency & Placement

 - If you have never studied Spanish, register for Spanish 1100, Spanish for True Beginners.
 (Note: This course is only for those with no prior study.)

 - If you score 390 or below on the SAT Spanish Subject Test or below 275 on the departmental test, register for Spanish 1101.

 - If you score between 400 and 510 on the SAT Spanish Subject Test or between 275 and 364 on the departmental test, register for Spanish 1103.
 (Note: Spanish 1102 is only for students continuing from Spanish 1100 or Spanish 1101.
 You cannot place into Spanish 1102.)

 - If you score between 520 and 620 on the SAT Spanish Subject Test or between 365 and 409 on the departmental test, register for Spanish 2201.

 - If you had three or more years of Spanish in high school and a score of 630 or above on the SAT Spanish Subject Test or between 410 and 459 on the departmental test, register for Spanish 2204.

-- If you received a 4 or 5 on the Spanish AP test, or a 460+ on the departmental test, register for Spanish 3301W.
+- If you received a 4 or 5 on the Spanish AP test, refer to the Spanish department for guidance at https://as.vanderbilt.edu/spanish-portuguese/undergraduate-courses/ .

 If you wish to continue in other languages you have studied before, consult with the appropriate department for placement.
 Beginning courses offered in other languages are listed below.